juliewang617/task-manager/README.md

 ### Using Expo

-1. Run `expo start` in your terminal.
+1. Run `npx expo start` in your terminal.
 2. Open the Expo Go app on your mobile device.
 3. Scan the QR code provided in the terminal to open the app on your device.

-### Using React Native CLI

-#### iOS

-1. Run `npx react-native run-ios` in your terminal.
-2. Ensure Xcode is installed and properly configured.

-#### Android

-1. Run `npx react-native run-android` in your terminal.
-2. Ensure Android Studio is installed and an Android emulator is running, or connect a physical device via USB debugging.
+Or, press `a` in the terminal to open the Android emulator if you have one, or `i` to open the iOS emulator.

 ## Notes

-- Ensure you have the necessary environment set up for React Native development.
-You can follow the [React Native documentation](https://reactnative.dev/docs/environment-setup) for more details.
+- I used the following third-party libraries: @expo/vector-icons for various icons for the app UI
-- For Expo, you can refer to the [Expo documentation](https://docs.expo.dev/) for additional help and resources.
+- For Expo, please refer to the [Expo documentation](https://docs.expo.dev/) for additional help and resources.